 - Group creation and deletion—You can verify that a group exists and was not recently deleted.

-- Member addition and removal—If a user didn't receive a group message, you can check the audit log to see if the user is a group member.
-If the user was removed, the audit log also shows who removed them and when.
+- Member addition, removal, and banning—If a user didn't receive a group message, you can check the audit log to see if the user is a group member.
+If the user was removed or banned, the audit log also shows who removed or banned them and when.

 - Group posting permission changes—Users may unexpectedly receive a bounce message saying that they're not permitted to post.
 The audit log shows any changes to the posting permissions that would prevent the user to post.